Discover the Enigmatic Octopus of the Great Barrier Reef | Australia’s Underwater Wonders

 Maori Octopus (Macroctopus maorum)

-These octopuses are famous for their intricate patterns and are frequently encountered in the rocky areas and coral formations of the reef.
+These octopuses are famous for their intricate patterns and are frequently encountered in the reef’s rocky areas and coral formations.
 They excel as skilled hunters, displaying a sharp eye for spotting prey.

 Coconut Octopus (Amphioctopus marginatus)